The Voyage that Made a Nation®

 In the autumn of 1620, while anchored in Cape Cod Bay, the Pilgrims' small ship became the birthplace of our Nation's constitutional tradition.
 Historian Henry Culver called Mayflower "the wave-rocked cradle of our liberties."
 The Plymouth colonists, Native peoples of the region, mariners and traders who met along New England's shores of change created a new society- sometimes in conflict, sometimes in collaboration.
 They crafted a region rich in intellect, spirituality, self-government and commerce; a place of creative splendors whose influence on American culture and the world is inestimable.

-In 2020, Plymouth, Massachusetts will be celebrating the 400th anniversary of the arrival of Mayflower in Plymouth Harbor.
+In 2020, Plymouth, Massachusetts will celebrate the 400th anniversary of Mayflower's arrival in Plymouth Harbor.
 This anniversary is not only a commemoration of the inspirational, determined spirit of our ancestors, but also marks a significant milestone of America's founding story.
 Plimoth Plantation is proud to be a driving force in the first of many 400th anniversary commemorations across New England and our Nation.
 As this national anniversary approaches, our Museum is committed to bringing the important lessons of the 17th century to life.
-By exploring new avenues of research, hosting meaningful events, installing dynamic new exhibits and creating exciting, immersive experiences, we will continue to further our mission -- providing powerful, personal encounters with history for all people -- in America and around the world.
+By exploring new avenues of research, hosting meaningful events, installing dynamic new exhibits and creating exciting, immersive experiences, we will continue to further our mission - providing powerful, personal encounters with history for all people - in America and around the world.